-While the law requires the School District to furnish transportation, it does not relieve parents of students from the responsibility of supervision until such time as the students board the bus in the morning and after the students leave the bus at the end of the school day.
+While the law requires the School District to furnish transportation, it does not relieve parents/guardians of students from the responsibility of supervision until such time as the students board the bus in the morning and after the students leave the bus at the end of the school day.
 Once a student boards the bus, he/she becomes the responsibility of the School District.
-Such responsibility shall end when the child is delivered to the regular bus stop at the close of the school day.
+Such responsibility shall end when the student is delivered to the regular bus stop at the close of the school day.

-The bus is an extension of the classroom and the children are expected to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
-For your child's safety as well as the safety of others, the following rules are strictly enforced:
+The bus is an extension of the classroom and the students are expected to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
+For your student's safety as well as the safety of others, the following rules are strictly enforced:

-- Remain seated at all times. - Live animals (snakes, hamsters, etc.) are not allowed on the bus. - Conversation levels should not interfere with the driver's ability to communicate with passengers. - Keep your body to yourself.
-Do not hurt the bodies or feelings of others. - Eating and/or drinking are not permitted. - Inappropriate language is never acceptable.
+- Remain seated at all times. - Conversation levels should not interfere with the driver's ability to communicate with passengers. - Keep your body and your belongings to yourself and under control. - Eating and/or drinking are not permitted. - Keep the bus clean-no throwing items or damaging the bus. - Inappropriate language is never acceptable.

 The bus driver will have the responsibility to maintain orderly behavior of students on school buses and will report misconduct to the student's principal.
 Loss of bus privileges will be the result of poor choices.
-Parents will be contacted in the event of a bus problem involving their child.
+Parents/Guardians will be contacted in the event of a bus problem involving their student.
 Please see ConVal School Board Policy EEAEC & JICC (included in the policy section of this Handbook) for more detailed information regarding student conduct on buses.